 This law states that learning can only take place when a person is ready to learn.
 When employees feel ready, they learn more effectively and with greater satisfaction than when not ready.

 It is your job as an instructional designer to create an eLearning course that helps create this readiness to learn.
 This can be done by:

 - Hook the learners before they ever begin the course.
 This can be done via a pre-work activity or a short video introducing the content.
 By creating anticipation, you are building learner excitement and motivating them before they ever even access the content.

-By designing a course that is not only interesting, but gives the student a measurable sense of what can be accomplished, and why, you have followed this law!
+Designing a course that is not only interesting, but also gives the learner a measurable sense of what can be accomplished, and why, you have followed this law!

 2) Law of Exercise

 This law is simple.
 The more a person practices something, the better he or she is able to retain that knowledge.

 Remember back in school when the teacher would have you write spelling words three times each and then use them in a sentence?
 Your teacher was practicing this law.

 Part two of this law states that knowledge not used becomes weakened and disappears from memory.
 "Use it or lose it" isn't just a random saying: when it comes to learning, it is completely accurate.Your eLearning design should take this into account and provide learners the opportunity to use new information so that it sticks.
 This means repeating the information, applying it immediately, or connecting the new information to existing knowledge.

 During the eLearning course provide multiple opportunities for students to go over the material.
 Add practice problems, mini-quizzes, knowledge checks, summaries, and any other kind of review to help achieve this goal.
 Also, create short, but repetitive exercises immediately after a training course.
 The constant “recall” leaves a mark and will increase your learner's retention levels significantly.